 Maintains clear communications with parents/carers of the CEIAG offer and builds that relationship.
 Users are asked to contribute to the review, evaluation and continuous improvement of the service.

+Careers Advisors issues each student a feedback form at the end of their formal Careers Appointment and requests these to be completed and returned.

+Where CEIAG events/ guest speakers are arranged directly by curriculum areas, it is expected the leading staff member will collate feedback and share with the Careers and Enterprise Team

-Staff have a responsibility to participate in relevant professional training and maintain an up to date awareness of appropriate resources that they and their students can make use of to support career decision making.
+Staff have a responsibility to participate in relevant professional training and maintain an up-to-date awareness of appropriate resources that they and their students can make use of to support career decision making.
 Where appropriate, staff will also participate in adviser networks and appropriate training to maintain awareness of alternative education and training provision, locally and nationally.

-Staff are required to ensure provision of clear impartial careers education, information, advice and guidance that is current and appropriate to the needs of the student or applicant.
+Staff are required to ensure provision of clear impartial careers education, information, advice, and guidance that is current and appropriate to the needs of the student or applicant.
 Particular consideration will be made of the students’ (or applicants’) access to CEIAG prior to making contact with the College.

 Staff involved in pre-entry information advice and guidance activities providing timely and sufficient course information and advice to enable prospective students to make suitable choices.